Wing-stop logo

 Excellent

-The brand provides an Extensive 175-hour training curriculum designed to prepare two trainees for launch.
-The program includes on-site launch support for operational readiness, which is available for an additional fee, and franchisees are responsible for travel and living expenses.
+Wing-stop provides a comprehensive 175-hour training curriculum designed to prepare two managerial staff members for launch.
+The program includes on-site launch support focused on operational readiness; franchisees are responsible for travel and living expenses, and on-site support requires additional fees.

 Franchisee Stability